shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ## Functions in Python

---> Block of statements that perform a specific task.
+--> Block of statements that perform a specific task when it is called.
 --> Can pass data, known as parameters, into a function --> A function can return data as a result.

-==> Creating a Function
+# Creating a Function

---> In Python a function is defined using the def keyword:
+--> In Python a function is defined using the "def" keyword:
+==> Calling a Function
+--> To call a function, use the function name followed by parenthesis:

 --> Syntax

 ```python